We have 2 Modelas in 3-402A - an older MDX-20,

 gently press the tool tip into the surface of the copper while retightening the set screw - if you don't press it in just slightly like

-this, we've noticed that it will be much more likely to float at the surface of the copper, and not actually cut to the correct depth.
+this, we've noticed that it will be much more likely to float or drag just at the surface of the copper, and not actually cut to the correct depth.

-- You can see what the cut depths are in the mill/raster/2D module (for traces, it's .004" - do NOT change these settings
+- You can see what the default cut depths are in the mill/raster/2D module (for traces, it's .004") - do NOT change these settings

-under normal circumstances - if there is an issue with cut depth, it will usually be because the board/spoil board aren't taped down clean
+under normal circumstances.
+If there is an issue with cut depth, it will almost always be because the board/spoil board aren't taped down clean

 If you want to cut away all the excess copper from your board, you can change the offset number in this module to 0 (where it says 0 = fill).